 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

-The school provides financial support for PhD students from a number of sources, including UK research councils, industry and scholarships.
-There is no separate application form for these.
+The School of Chemistry provides financial support for PhD students from a number of sources, including UK research councils, industry and other scholarship schemes.
+There is no separate application form for these, unless otherwise stated.

-School of Chemistry scholarships, which are awarded to cover bench fees (which may be charged), are available for the duration of a PhD.
-The maximum value of such a bench fee scholarship is £28,000 over the duration of a PhD project.
+School of Chemistry scholarships, which are awarded to cover bench fees (which may be charged), are available.
+The maximum value of such a bench-fee scholarship is £28,000 over the duration of a PhD project.

 Prospective candidates are welcome to contact the School of Chemistry's admissions team with any funding queries.

 Further information on funding for prospective UK, EU and international postgraduate students.